Jacinta Kay Jacinta Kay

 Lou Benesch - Untamed Splendor (2) - 2023

 The use of watercolour is significant here.
-Historically aligned with fragility, domesticity, or amateur practice, watercolour has often been considered secondary to oil painting within Western art hierarchies.
-Benesch’s practice disrupts this narrative, pushing the medium into the realm of the monumental through scale, precision, and symbolism.
+Historically aligned with fragility, domesticity and amateur practice, watercolour has often been considered secondary to oil painting within Western art hierarchies.
+Benesch’s practice disrupts this narrative and pushes the medium into the realm of the monumental through scale and symbolism.
 In this way, the work resonates with Glenn Adamson’s assertion in Thinking Through Craft (2007) that so-called “lesser” materials and processes can destabilise established value systems in art.

 Lou Benesch - Untamed Splendor (3) - 2023